Casey Powell: Major League Lacrosse

 In 2001, Powell was signed by the Long Island Lizards of Major League Lacrosse (MLL), and led the Lizards to the first-ever MLL Championship.
-In 2003, the Lizards won the Championship again, and after the season, Powell was traded to the Rochester Rattlers in a five-player deal.
+Before the 2003 season, the Lizards traded Powell to the Rochester Rattlers in a five-player deal.
 During the 2004 season, Powell finished second on the Rattlers with 57 points (32 goals, 24 assists, 1 two-point goal).
 2005 was a career year for Powell.
 He led the Rattlers in scoring and ranked second in the league with 57 points (27 goals, 30 assists).
 His 30 assists were second in the league behind Conor Gill's 34, and was named Offensive Player of the Week three times in the final four weeks of the season.

 Casey and his brothers sat out the 2009 MLL season, as they did not report to their teams as of April 1 contract deadline.
 Powell returned in 2011, and played for the Hamilton Nationals.

 During the 2011 season MLL Championship game, Powell injured his knee and needed to be helped off the field, he had 4 goals in a 10-9 Nationals loss to the Boston Cannons in the MLL championship game, his lacrosse future in doubt.
 But just days later he announced that an MRI revealed no tear in his ACL, so the injury was not as serious as first thought.

 After playing only three games in the 2012 season, Powell retired from the MLL, but was drafted by Chesapeake Bayhawks in the supplemental draft that year.
 He returned in 2013 and played with the Bayhawks.